geofabrik/OpenRailRouting-doc/map-matching.md

 vehicle     | car     | The vehicle for which the route should be snapped.
-See [here](./supported-vehicle-profiles.md) for all options. locale      | en      | The locale of the resulting instructions type        | json    | The output format, can be gpx, json or csv. debug       | false   | If true, the output will be formated.
+See [here](./supported-vehicle-profiles.md) for all options. locale      | en      | The locale of the resulting instructions type        | json    | The output format, can be gpx, json or csv. fill_gaps   | false   | If false, return an error if the distance between two subsequent points is too large.
+If true, try a normal routing request to fill the gap. debug       | false   | If true, the output will be formated.

 Further parameters from the [Routing API](routing.md#parameters) do apply here too.